 how to get to 15% body fat

-• Achieving 15% body fat will require some planning and good adherence to a healthy balanced nutrition plan, in alignment with an individual’s current lifestyle.
+• Achieving 15% body fat will require some planning and good adherence to a healthy and balanced nutrition plan, which is in alignment with an individual’s current lifestyle.

 why 15% body fat?